nemmtor/ts-databuilders/README.md

 This not only makes the test code less verbose but also highlights what is really being tested.

+**Why not use AI for that?** While AI can generate test data, ts-databuilders is fast, free and deterministic.

 [Read more about data builders.](http://www.natpryce.com/articles/000714.html)

 ## Nested Builders